memgraph/cmake/README.md

 # Memgraph CMake

+This is a collection of CMake modules that are useful for all Memgraph projects.

 ## Hints

 To list all targets run `cmake --build . --target help`.

-This is a collection of CMake modules that are useful for all Memgraph projects.

-Possible usage:
+## Possible usages

 ```
 include(FetchContent)
 include(ExternalProject)